-To protect against these risks, the District is insured for general liability and property by ABD Insurance & Financial Services.
+To protect against these risks, the District is insured for general liability and property by volunteer firemen's insurance services.
 The primary policy includes the coverage in the table below.
-The excess umbrella policy provides \$10,000,000 excess coverage per occurrence with an annual aggregate of \$20,000,000.
+The excess umbrella policy provides \$10,000,000 excess coverage per occurrence with an annual aggregate of \$30,000,000.

-The Main Street Fire Station on 1191 Main Street has coverage up to \$7,417,339 for the Building and \$243,640 for contents, with a \$1,000 deductible per occurrence.
+The Main Street Fire Station on 1191 Main Street has coverage up to \$7,417,339 for the building and \$243,640 for contents, with a \$1,000 deductible per occurrence.
 Earthquake coverage is included, with a deductible of 5% of the building limit.